bhattner143/lerobot_mesh/README.md

 ## Prerequisites

-- Ensure you have [Conda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.
+- [Conda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.
 - A compatible NVIDIA GPU with CUDA support is recommended.

 ## Installation Steps